formerhatman/DPV_Toolkit/README.md

 # DPV_Toolkit
 This contains tools for analysis of thermal spray data.
 Namely, data from the DPV 2000 and ReliaCoat ICP/ECP.
-Can be used by anyone, but I made it for that *special someone...*
+Can be used by anyone, but I made it for those *extra special people* in the Center for Thermal Spray Research at Stony Brook University.

 The Toolkit has several tabs:
 1. Distributions